fgardavaud/ProtoEditingEnhance/README.md

 This code has been tested in GE CT platform such as CT750HD and Revo HD GSI.
 Old VCT platform could be ok as the structure of system files

-**This code won't work on new Revolution CT or Revolution Frontier platform** as the structure of the system file to design the CT protocols have changed
+**This code won't work on new APEX, Revolution CT or Revolution Frontier platform** as the structure of the system file to design the CT protocols have changed

 ## Set up your CT environment
 If you want to contribute to this project, I recommend you to first extract your profile system files (.proto file) by doing a *full save state* operation.